Universal solvability of group equations: Introduction

 This result applies to many more systems of equations than \autoref{thm:gerstenhaber-rothaus}.
 In particular, it proves the first part of \autoref{conj:generalized-KLC} for Connes-embeddable groups.
 This was previously only known in the case that $\varepsilon(w) \not \in [\mathbb F_n,[\mathbb F_n,\mathbb F_n]]$, see the main result of \cite{klyachkothom2017new}.
-It is tempting to raise another conjecture, for example that the above result holds without the assumption that $G$ is Connes-embeddable, but we refrain from doing so, since as of now it seems unclear to us if the the condition on existence of a covering with trivial second homology is the optimal condition.
-However, \autoref{gersten} shows that the slightly weaker assumption of vanishing of the second Hurewicz map is not enough to imply the conclusion.
+If Howie's conjecture in \cite{MR614523} is true and \autoref{thm:gerstenhaber-rothaus} holds for all groups $G$, then the condition that $G$ is Connes-embeddable can be dropped in \autoref{thm:main-result}.
+As of now, it seems unclear to us if the the condition on existence of a covering with trivial second homology is the optimal condition.
+However, \autoref{gersten} shows that already the slightly weaker assumption of vanishing of the second Hurewicz map is not enough to imply the conclusion.

-The proof for the case of one-relator groups, which contains the essential new idea, was found by the first author with a slightly different argument, making essential use of orderability of one-relator groups.
+The proof for the case of one equation, which contains the essential new idea, was found by the first author with a slightly different argument, making essential use of orderability of one-relator groups.
 The present joint paper contains a reduction to a purely homological condition and arose when exploiting the newly found method in order to cover the case of many equations.